Florida Unemployment Eligibility

 - performance problems,

 - good faith errors in judgement.

 My employer is laying me off due to monetary crisis.
-Can I avail UC?
+Can I qualify for Florida Reemployment Assistance?

 Will quitting a job affect my eligibility?